All Episodes

 You know, what do you think of it?

-You think maybe Israel should just leave?
+Do you think maybe Israel should just leave?

-Israel wants to bomb them, let them go down.
+If Israel wants to bomb them, let them go down.

-No, I'm not talking about should the Jews leave Israel.
+No, I'm not talking about should the Jews leave Israel?

 Maybe the Jews ought to go back to Poland.

-Yeah, I don't agree with that.
+Yeah, I don't agree with that either.

-Yeah, me too.
+Yeah, me either.

 I don't agree with it.

-You know, but I do agree with some other things, but I d I don't like I said, I don't know how uh Israel got that piece of land over there that was Palestinians.
+But I don't, like I said, I don't know how Israel got that piece of land over there that was Palestinians.

-I wasn't uh around at that time.
+I wasn't around at that time.

 Really?

-Never understood it.
+And never understood it.

 How do you just take a hunk of land off and give it to somebody else and expect the residents there not to be angry?